gadget-inc/ggt/CONTRIBUTING.md

   - `-vv` = `"debug"`
   - `-vvv` = `"trace"`

-- If you're working on file sync, you can `ggt sync` apps into the `tmp/apps` directory.
+- If you're working on file sync, you can `ggt dev` apps into the `tmp/apps` directory.
 This way, you can have your synced files and `ggt` code in the same directory without worrying about them interfering with each other.

 ## Testing